Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experimental tests

-\ybco{7} is somewhat overdoped and is stoichiometric, meaning that intrinsic alloy disorder is absent; indeed, various experimental probes appear to corroborate the expectation that available samples of \ybco{7} are tangibly less electronically inhomogeneous than other overdoped materials.
-For the future, it seems that the doped hole concentration in the Cu-O planes of this material can be increased with application of pressure, so this may be the ideal material to test the present ideas. \footnote{It is also observed that in multi-layer cuprates, the outer-planes screen the disorder intrinsic to the charge-reservoir layers, meaning that disorder effects are reduced on the inner planes.
-Unfortunately, for present purposes, the inner layers tend to be underdoped - often so much so that they exhibit long-range antiferromagnetic order coexisting with the superconductivity (i.e. it is a distinct phase of matter).}
+There are promising indications that the properties of nearly `ideal' underdoped cuprates can be explored by focusing on the inner planes of multilayer cuprates.
+Concerning the principle focus of this article, \ybco{7} is somewhat overdoped and is stoichiometric, meaning that intrinsic substitutional disorder is absent.
+Indeed, various experimental probes seem to corroborate the expectation that available samples of \ybco{7} are tangibly less electronically inhomogeneous than other overdoped materials.
+For the future, it seems that the doped hole concentration in the Cu--O planes of this material can be increased with application of pressure --- so this might be the ideal material with which to test our ideas.